 Write down the formulas for any oil blends you especially like so you don’t forget the recipe.

 Feel free to experiment.
 You might discover a new favorite!

-You’ll find a wide range of prices when it’s time to buy essential oils, but watch out for products that cost just a couple of dollars.
+You’ll find a wide range of prices in essential oils, but watch out for products that cost just a couple of dollars.
 Often that’s the mark of an impure or low-quality oil.

 Generally, you’ll pay $10 to $20 for a bottle of the highest-grade pure essential oil.

-Often, however, buying a set of popular essential oils is more economical than purchasing the bottles separately, as long as you’ll use all or most of the oils in the set.
+Often, however, a set of popular essential oils is more economical than getting the bottles separately, as long as you’ll use all or most of the oils in the set.

 Choose organic, therapeutic-grade, 100% pure essential oils from reputable companies for the best results.
 You might pay a bit more, but it’s worth it.

 Q. Are essential oils regulated or approved by the FDA?